AndrewDMorgan/Note-Manager/README.md

 # Note-Manager
 A basic task manager I'm working on in my free time.
 I'm trying to create a clean and expandable system that is highly functional.
 My goal is to create a fully functional task manager I can use in my daily life.
 I'm also wanting to improve my skills in making UI and create a nice, clean, understandable UI.
-I I may try to port it to android after completion but probably not.
+I I am looking into a port for mobile and all systems (using kivy) although lots more testing and development needs to go into it.

 ## (Fairly Old Screenshot) Much more information bellow